RUCOGS/tanks2016/Tanks 2016 Unity Project/Assets/Tank V.1/ReadMe.txt

 	a Mesh comprising the gun turret.I plan to rig the turret with bones so that it can be animated easily.

 5)Tank_Turret_Simple
 	a Mesh comprising a simple gun turret.
 This one is not rigged and is a simpler alternative to the other turret if rigging and animation is too much work.

 4) Tank_shell
 	Mesh for the Tank's projectile.

+8/10/16: Added .fbx versions of the Tank.blend file, Tank.fbx.
+This format is accepted by unity,
+	but the scale and rotation of the meshes might need tweaking when they get dragged into the scene.